Theory and/or History of Madness

 Mosher.
 L. R., & Hendrix, V. (with Fort, D. C.) (2004).
 Soteria: Through madness to deliverance.
 USA: Authors.

-[DVD] Undercurrents (Producer).
+[VIDEO] Undercurrents (Producer).
 Evolving Minds—Psychosis and spirituality.
-(Available from www.undercurrents.org/minds.html)
+(Available at: www.undercurrents.org/minds.html)

 Stastny, P. & Lehmann, P. (2007).
 Alternatives beyond psychiatry (available from www.peter-lehmann-publishing.com).